Xconomy: Illumina Set to Acquire “Long-Read” DNA Sequencer PacBio for $1.2B

+[Updated, 11/2/18, 11:09 a.m.
+ET.
+See below.]
 DNA sequencing giant Illumina is shoring up its position in genetic research through a cash deal to acquire Pacific Biosciences for approximately $1.2 billion.

 Under the agreement, Illumina (NASDAQ: ILMN) will pay $8 per Pacific Biosciences (NASDAQ: PACB) share, a 79 percent premium to the Wednesday closing stock price of the Menlo Park, CA, company.The company’s shares haven’t traded above $8 since November 2016.
 PacBio went public eight years ago at $16 per share.